Who can submit a transfer application to Swarthmore?

 Students who have already completed a bachelor’s degree, or higher, are not eligible to apply.

-What do I need to do to transfer into Swarthmore?
+What do I need to do to apply to Swarthmore?

 Transfer applications are due April 1.
 Transfer applicants are notified of decisions on or before May 30.

-Yes, Swarthmore does offer transfer applicants the opportunity to interview with an alumnus/a of the college in your local area.
+Yes.
+Swarthmore offers transfer applicants the opportunity to interview with an alumnus/a in your local area.
+On-campus interviews are not available.
 Transfer interviews occur during the months of February and March.
-All transfer interview requests must be submitted no later than March 6, 2015.
+Please complete our transfer interview request form.

 Need-based financial assistance is available for transfer students who are U.S. citizens or permanent residents.
-Transfer applications are not accepted from international students who require financial aid.
+Transfer applications are not accepted from international citizens who require financial aid.

 How are transfer credits awarded?

 Transfer credit evaluations are provided to students who have been admitted in May.
 Applicants can review our College Catalog for a complete listing of our courses and department requirements.
 This should be helpful in comparing your previous college courses with ones offered at Swarthmore.

 Details about our transfer credit policies for prospective students are available on our Registrar’s Office website.

 Who can I contact if I have questions?